High Heels

 But now I’ve got a feeling that they buggered up my hip

-But I hobble like a cripple and my back begins to ache
+But I stumble and I stagger and my back begins to ache

 So now I have to plod about in ballet pumps and flats